eGenix/egenix-micro-benchmark/README.md

 # eGenix Micro Benchmark

+**Easily write micro benchmarks in Python.**

-*Note*: This is a first alpha version of the software.
+*Please note*: This is still an alpha version of the software.
 Things are most likely going to change at a higher rate until we've reached a point when a stable release can be made.

 ## Abstract